muracz/automic-agent-swarm/README.md

 ## Limitations
 Keep in mind that on a standard kernel you will not be able to spawn more then 1024 agents on a single machine due to bridge limitations - [More on that](http://sseelam.blogspot.com/2015/10/how-to-run-more-than-1024-docker.html)

+## Bugs
+- missing footer in the jobs